Statute Law (Repeals) Act 1978

 The Statute Law (Repeals) Act 1978 (c.
 45) is an act of the Parliament of the United Kingdom.

-The act was partly in force in Great Britain at the end of 2010.
+As of 2026, the act remains partly in force in the United Kingdom.

+Background

 The act implemented recommendations contained in the ninth report on statute law revision, by the Law Commission and the Scottish Law Commission.

-Section 1
+Provisions

-Section 1(1) of the act was repealed by Group 2 of Part IX of schedule 1 to the Statute Law (Repeals) Act 1998.
+The power conferred by section 3(2) of the act was exercised by the Statute Law Repeals (Isle of Man) Order 1984 (SI 1984/1692).

-Section 2
+Repealed enactments

-Section 2 of the act was repealed by section 1(1) of, and Part IV of schedule 1 to, the Statute Law (Repeals) Act 1995.
+Section 1(1) of the act repealed 357 enactments, listed in parts I to XVII of schedule 1 to the act.

-Section 3

-In section 3(2) of the act, the words "or the Isle of Man" were repealed by Group 2 of Part IX of schedule 1 to the Statute Law (Repeals) Act 1998.